lvcca/ai-orchestrator/README.md

 ## Contributing

 We welcome contributions from developers and users.
-If you'd like to contribute to the AI-Agents project, please submit a pull request with your changes.
+If you'd like to contribute to the ai-orchestrator project, please submit a pull request with your changes.

 ## License